 Fortran outputs numbers like this 0.91576404D+00, where the D designates a double precision number.
-Grapher 11 and 13 both recognize these values as numeric, but Grapher 12 did not.
+Grapher 11, 13 and 14 recognize these values as numeric, but Grapher 12 did not.
 To use these Fortran numbers in Grapher 12, follow these steps:

 - Create a new folder to hold the updated data files.

 - Copy the script below, or click here to download the BAS file: FindReplace_D.BAS.

 - In a Windows Explorer window, navigate to C:\Program Files\Golden Software\Grapher 12.